 How should I determine what to feed my dog?

 Choose a high-quality food as poor quality foods produce more waste, can cause digestive problems and often end up being more expensive (because to satisfy your dog you will need to feed him comparatively more).
 It is important to know your dog’s weight as well as the ideal weight of its specific breed.
 You can always consult with your veterinarian if you are not sure about the ideal weight for your dog.
 The next stage is to determine the dogs activity level, remember to factor in all variables (exercise level, age etc) and any additional calorie intake like treats.
 The starting amount of food can then be adjusted accordingly.
 After you have started feeding your dog an appropriate amount of food, weigh your dog at least once a month to determine if you are on the right track.
 If necessary, increase or decrease the amount of food slightly until the dog stays at his ideal weight.
 Most dogs are overfed and under-exercised so, if in doubt about how much to feed initially, feed a little less.

 How can I stop my dog from rushing his food at meal times?

 Dogs that gulp their food down too quickly tend to take in large amounts of air whilst eating which can cause stomach and digestive system upset.
-This can be avoided by placing a large object such a ball in the bowl to encourage him to take smaller bites, or there are some “slow-feeding bowls” available that have built-in obstructions within the bowl.
+This can be avoided by placing a large object such a ball in the bowl to encourage him to take smaller bites, or there are some treat dispenser toys available that have built-in obstructions and cause the food to be released slowly.
 If you have more than one pet, feed them separately to reduce competition for food.

 How should I go about introducing a different food to my dog’s diet?